 Magic Circle is a popular Pilates tool that supplement specific exercises with additional resistance.
 These items have the options of having small pads on opposite sides of each other for cushion and gripping.

-Additionally, creating profiles on review websites will help those looking for local fitness clubs to easily search, find and read about your place.
+Additionally, creating profiles on review websites will help those looking for local fitness clubs to easily search, find and read about your studio.
 Three commonly used review websites are Yelp, Google+ and Facebook.
 Make full use of the feedback and comments received from these websites as an opportunity to adapt and prevent your studio from encountering the same prevailing complaints.

 Vistaprint is a great option for customizing and printing brochures with a professional look.
 These printed materials would be great to handout and share with new visitors.
 Additionally, Vistaprint offers frequent promotional discounts to all their products.